 Chef Ben Ford has drawn inspiration from his mother, Mary Ford, a fine cook and illustrator, and from his father, actor Harrison Ford, a skilled craftsman and artist of great integrity.
 A father of two and devoted family man, he still finds time for several charitable culinary events.
 He launched a garden at Farragut Elementary School in Culver City, which is dedicated to teaching students about planting and harvesting an organic garden.
 He held the respected honor of being a Chef Chair for Share Our Strength’s Taste of the Nation: Los Angeles, an annual culinary festival benefiting Share Our Strength-sponsored food banks in Los Angeles, whose goal is the ending of childhood hunger in America.

 Chef Ford also lends his time to the LA Mission, which strives to be a world leader among missions that provide for the poor, restore the addicted, and eliminate homelessness.
 In honor of LA Mission’s 75th Anniversary, Chef Ford created and prepared a Christmas meal for over 5000 homeless in downtown Los Angeles.

-Today, Ford’s first cookbook, planned to be released at the beginning of 2014, focuses on adventurous outdoor cooking and festive events.
+Today, Ford’s first cookbook titled Taming The Feast: Ben Ford’s Field Manual to Adventurous Cooking, planned to be released in 2014, focuses on adventurous outdoor cooking and festive events.